edgelesssys/constellation/docs/docs/architecture/overview.md

 ## Cluster creation

-When a cluster is [created](https://docs.edgeless.systems/constellation/workflows/create), the CLI interacts with the API of the respective infrastructure provider, for example Azure, and launches CVMs with the applicable node image.
+When a cluster is [created](https://docs.edgeless.systems/constellation/workflows/create) running the `apply` command, the CLI interacts with the API of the respective infrastructure provider, for example Azure, and launches CVMs with the applicable node image.
 These CVMs are called _nodes_.
 On each node, the Bootstrapper is launched.